HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

 The LDO instruction calculates the offset portion.
-Although the format of the instruction uses the operand encoding, the segemnt part is ignored of the operand mode is ignored, but can be specified.
+Although the format of the instruction uses the operand encoding, the segemnt part is ignored, but can be specified.
 The assembler should by convention emit a seg field of zero.
+Also, it does not matter whether the word, half-word or byte related operand mode is used for the address offset computation.
+In the assembler notation the "W", "H" and "B" option is therefore omitted.

-The assembler uses the LDO instruction in opMode zero for a "LDI r, val" pseudo instruction to load an immediate value into a general register.
+The assembler uses the LDO instruction in opMode zero for a "LDI r, val" synthetic instruction to load an immediate value into a general register.

 <!--------------------------------------------------------------------------------------------------------->